kyxap1/starred/README.md

 ## Java

+- [awsdocs/aws-doc-sdk-examples](https://github.com/awsdocs/aws-doc-sdk-examples) - Welcome to the AWS Code Examples Repository.
+This repo contains code examples used in the AWS documentation, AWS SDK Developer Guides, and more.
+For more information, see the Readme.md file below.
 - [liquibase/liquibase](https://github.com/liquibase/liquibase) - Main Liquibase Source
 - [ahus1/prometheus-hystrix](https://github.com/ahus1/prometheus-hystrix) - This is an implementation of a HystrixMetricsPublisher that publishes metrics using the Prometheus java client.
 - [criteo/cassandra_exporter](https://github.com/criteo/cassandra_exporter) - Apache Cassandra® metrics exporter for Prometheus